-An absolute discharge is a sentence that allows a person to avoid a criminal conviction and is often said to be a ‘slap on the wrist’.
-When an offender has been granted an absolute discharge, he or she will not receive a criminal conviction and will be discharged without needing to take any further action.
+An absolute discharge is a sentence that allows a person to avoid a criminal conviction and is often said to be a “slap on the wrist”.
+When an offender has been granted an absolute discharge, they will not receive a criminal conviction and will be discharged without needing to take any further action.
 Absolute discharges are rare and typically only given in exceptional circumstances.

 Unlike an absolute discharge, a conditional discharge requires a term of compliance with conditions.
-The offender must comply with the conditions of the conditional discharge for a certain period before being ‘discharged’ of the offence.
+The offender must comply with the conditions of the conditional discharge for a certain period before being “discharged” of the offence.
 The term of the order may be up to three years.
 Conditions of the order may include reporting to probation, participating in counselling, and undertaking community service work.
-If an offender fails to comply with the conditions of a conditional discharge, he or she may face a criminal conviction of the original offence and further criminal charges.
+If an offender fails to comply with the conditions of a conditional discharge, they may face a criminal conviction of the original offence and further criminal charges.

 A fine is a sum of money that is to be paid to the court.
-The maximum fine amount that can be imposed for summary conviction offences is $5000.
-A court can order that a fine be paid immediately or can grant time to pay a fine.
-If an offender does not pay the fine by a specified due date, he or she may be taken into custody to serve the default jail term.
+The maximum fine amount that can be imposed for summary conviction offences is $5,000.
+A Court can order that a fine be paid immediately or can grant time to pay a fine.
+If an offender does not pay the fine by a specified due date, they may be taken into custody to serve the default jail term.

 In Alberta, offenders may also work off fines by completing community service work through the Fine Options Program.
-If an offender agrees to participate in this program but fails to complete the program or pay the outstanding balance, he or she may be taken into custody to serve the default jail term.
+If an offender agrees to participate in this program but fails to complete the program or pay the outstanding balance, they may be taken into custody to serve the default jail term.

 Probation is a period of supervision where the offender must abide by conditions.
 The term of a probation order may be up to three years.
 Conditions of a probation order can include:

-- Abstain from alcohol or other intoxicating substances
+- Abstaining from alcohol or other intoxicating substances.

 It is important to stay in excellent communication with your probation officer as failure to abide by the conditions of a probation order may lead to further criminal charges and potential imprisonment.